 I do not accept friend or contact requests from prospective, current, or former students, clients, or patients via electronic social media (e.g., Facebook) or career networking sites (e.g., LinkedIn).

 I do not offer video conferences to prospective, current, or former students, clients, or patients.
 I offer telephone conferences only to individual and organizational clients with whom I have an established an in-person professional relationship in my office.
 I provide services only to established clients who are located and present in a jurisdiction in which I am licensed or in a state for which I have a Psychology Interjurisdictional Compact (PSYPACT) Authority to Practice Interjurisdictional Telepsychology (APIT).

-Because text messaging is a very unsecure and impersonal mode of communication, I do not text message nor do I respond to text messages from prospective, current, or former students, clients, or patients.
+Because text messaging is an impersonal and unsecure mode of communication, I do not send text messages nor do I respond to text messages from prospective, current, or former clients, patients, students, or trainees.

-I do not search prospective, current, or former students, clients, or patients using Bing, Facebook, Google, Yahoo, Yelp, or other search engines or websites.
+I do not search prospective, current, or former clients, patients, students, or trainees using Bing, Facebook, Google, Yahoo, Yelp, or other search engines or websites.